-Gluten free Mini Egg cheesecake recipe, anyone?
-It’s totally no-bake, so a doddle to whip up and the perfect Easter showstopper when it comes to dessert.
-Yes, Mini Eggs are gluten free in the UK!
+Gluten-free Mini Egg cheesecake recipe, anyone?
+It’s totally no-bake, beginner-friendly and tastes absolutely egg-cellent (sorry).
+And yes, Mini Eggs are gluten-free in the UK!

-Gluten free mini egg cheesecake recipe – no oven or baking required.
-This has been one of my most popular Easter recipes for a couple of years now, so I think it’s time you give it a try!
+Gluten-free mini egg cheesecake recipe – no oven, flour or baking required.
+This has been one of my most popular Easter recipes for many years now, so I think it’s about time you gave it a try!

-I can’t believe that it’s still January and the supermarkets are rammed with mini eggs, Creme eggs and full-sized Easter eggs already.
+I can’t believe how early supermarkets get in Mini Eggs, Creme eggs and full-sized Easter eggs already.

-But the great thing about all those Easter products being available already is that it gives you lots of time to practise my gluten free mini egg cheesecake recipe!
+But the great thing about all those Easter products being available already, is that it gives you lots of time to practise my gluten-free mini egg cheesecake recipe.
+So who’s up for it?

-And great news for everyone reading this post – Mini Eggs are gluten free in the UK!
-Here’s a link to them – no gluten-containing ingredients and no may contain warning.
+And great news for everyone reading this post – Mini Eggs are gluten-free in the UK!
+Here’s a link to them – just like previous years, there’s no gluten-containing ingredients and no may contain warning.

 Well, it’s a super creamy vanilla cheesecake filling, packed with tons of crushed, chunky mini eggs in every bite.
 It’s all supported by a super-thick buttery biscuit base and topped with more smashed mini eggs on top.